DEVOTIONALS

 if they see us being selfish and self-centered, if they see us

-treating others in a rude and unkindly manner, and if they
+treating others in a rude and unkind manner, and if they

-see us doing or saying things they consider sinful, then they
+see us doing or saying things they consider sinful, they

 Conversely, when others see obvious changes in our attitudes,